shpaker/tnk9x/README.md

     participant Tank as 🚗 TankUseCases
     participant Enemy as 👾 EnemyUseCases
     participant AI as 🧠 AIUseCases
-    participant Lua as 📜 LuaAdapter
+    participant AiInput as 📜 AiInputAdapter
     participant Collision as 💥 CollisionUseCases
     participant Render as 🎨 RenderAdapter